blackboard/anthologydevdocs/docs/archive/b2/resources/prepare-for-java11.md

 (Updated March 2020 to remove SaaS release references since that is in the past.
 Updated 23 January 2020: clarification of Building Block updates at time of Learn upgrade; timeline and availability updates.)

-Throughout 2019 we communicated that we planned to update your Blackboard Learn environment to Java 11.
+Throughout 2019 we communicated that we planned to update your Blackboard LMS environment to Java 11.
 This important update can impact custom and third-party add-on tools leveraging the Building Blocks (B2) integration framework.
 This update was deployed into SaaS production environments in February 2020.
 For Self- and Managed Hosting clients, 9.1 Q4 2019 which includes Java 11 support was released December 2019.

 As you know, Java are the libraries on which the Learn application runs and also the libraries that power Building Blocks, the add-on tools and features you may use in your environment.
 This update to Java 11 improves security and performance.
 Staying on recently updated libraries is crucial to staying ahead of those who may try to compromise your learning environment.